yandex-cloud/docs/en/managed-clickhouse/qa/clickhouse.md

 #### Why does a [!KEYREF CH] cluster take up 3 hosts more than it should?

 When creating a [!KEYREF CH] cluster with two or more hosts, [!KEYREF mch-short-name] automatically creates a cluster of three ZooKeeper hosts for managing replication and fault tolerance.
-These hosts are considered when calculating the [resource quotas](https://console.cloud.yandex.ru/?section=quotas) used in the cloud and when calculating the cost of the cluster.
+These hosts are included when calculating the [resource quotas](https://console.cloud.yandex.ru/?section=quotas) used in the cloud and when calculating the cost of the cluster.
 By default, ZooKeeper hosts are created with a minimal [host class](../concepts/instance-types.md).

 For more information about using ZooKeeper, see [ClickHouse documentation](https://clickhouse.yandex/docs/ru/operations/table_engines/replication/).